OXRS-IO/OXRS-IO-WEBSITE/docs/docs/libraries/esp32-api-library.md

 ```

 ### POST `/api/restart`
 Empty payload.
-Soft-restarts the device.
+Soft-reset the device.

 ### POST `/api/resetWifi`
 Empty payload.
-Erases any WiFi credentials and soft-restarts the device.
+Erases any WiFi credentials and soft-reset the device.

 ### POST `/api/resetConfig`
 Empty payload.
-Formats the SPIFFS (if present) and soft-restarts the device.
+Formats the SPIFFS (if present) and soft-reset the device.

 ### POST `/api/factoryReset`
 Empty payload.
-Erases any WiFi credentials and formats the SPIFFS (if present) and soft-restarts the device.
+Erases any WiFi credentials and formats the SPIFFS (if present) and soft-reset the device.

 ### GET `/api/mqtt`
 Retrieves the current MQTT configuration, excluding any password (if set);